boardsource/docs/guides/zmkGui.md

 take just a minute or two.
 Once it's all green, you'll see a file in the Artifacts section called `firmware.zip`.
 Click that and download it.
 That will be your firmware ready to go for your board!
 Make sure to extract the zip into UF2 files.
-Split keyboards get 2 firmwares.
+Split keyboards get 2 firmware.
 One for left, and one for right.
 Make sure to not mix them up.

 # Step 5: Flashing